Nexis-Network/homepage/content/docs/guides/branch-refresh.md

 The following information is required to perform the procedure:

-- A Exzo Network API key.
+- A Nexis Network API key.
 For information about obtaining an API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
-- The `project_id` for your Exzo Network project.
-You can obtain a `project_id` using the [List projects](https://api-docs.neon.tech/reference/listprojects) method, or you can find it on your project's **Settings** page in the Exzo Network Console.
+- The `project_id` for your Nexis Network project.
+You can obtain a `project_id` using the [List projects](https://api-docs.neon.tech/reference/listprojects) method, or you can find it on your project's **Settings** page in the Nexis Network Console.
 - The `branch_id` of the current branch.
-You can obtain a `branch_id` using the [List branches](https://api-docs.neon.tech/reference/listprojectbranches) method, or you can find it on your project's **Branches** page in the Exzo Network Console.
+You can obtain a `branch_id` using the [List branches](https://api-docs.neon.tech/reference/listprojectbranches) method, or you can find it on your project's **Branches** page in the Nexis Network Console.
 A `branch_id` has a `br-` prefix.
 - The `endpoint_id` of the compute endpoint associated with the current branch.
-You can obtain an `endpoint_id` using the [List endpoints](https://api-docs.neon.tech/reference/listprojectendpoints) method, or you can find it on the **Branches** page in the Exzo Network Console.
+You can obtain an `endpoint_id` using the [List endpoints](https://api-docs.neon.tech/reference/listprojectendpoints) method, or you can find it on the **Branches** page in the Nexis Network Console.
 An `endpoint_id` has an `ep-` prefix.

 ## Create a new up-to-date branch without a compute endpoint

 The [Create branch](https://api-docs.neon.tech/reference/createprojectbranch) request shown below creates a branch without a compute endpoint.
-The only required parameter is your Exzo Network `project_id`.
+The only required parameter is your Nexis Network `project_id`.
 The `project_id` value used in the example below is `dark-cell-12604300`.
 You must also set the `$NEON_API_KEY` variable or replace `$NEON_API_KEY` with an actual API key.

 ```curl
 curl --request POST \